-This operation is indicated when your rotator cuff is irreparably deficient and this has caused painful arthritis or significant functional problems.
+This operation is indicated when your rotator cuff has become irreparably deficient and this has caused painful arthritis or significant functional problems.
 Sometimes, a reverse total shoulder is also performed to treat complex proximal humerus fractures.
-The operation is generally reserved for patients over 65-70 years of age.
+The operation is ideally reserved for patients over 70 years of age, although sometimes it is the only option to help younger patients with complex problems.

-This operation normally involves a 1-2 day stay after surgery.
-It is performed under general anaesthetic and regional nerve block.
+This operation normally involves a 2-3 day stay after surgery.
+It is performed under a general anaesthetic and regional nerve block.
 An incision is made over the front of your shoulder and your damaged joint surfaces are removed.
 These are replaced by precision engineered metal and plastic implants.
-In a reverse total shoulder, the ball and socket are switched around, so the ball now sits on your shoulder blade and the socket is now on your arm bone.
-This 'reversed' arrangement improves the physics in your damaged shoulder to enable better function.
+As mentioned above, in a reverse total shoulder, the ball and socket are switched around, so the ball now sits on your shoulder blade and the socket is now on your arm bone.

-You will wake up with a sling and your arm will still be numb because of the nerve block.
-We will help you achieve pain control as your nerve block wears off (12-24hrs).
+You will wake up with a sling on and your arm will still be numb because of the nerve block.
+We will help you achieve pain control as your nerve block wears off over the next 12-24hrs.

 Please keep your wound dry and covered with a dressing for two weeks.